Consensys/doc.gnark/docs/Tutorials/eddsa.md

 Notice that all the witnesses are public.

 You need a `Define` function describing the mathematical statement that must be verified.
-You did most of this job with the `Verify` implementation, now you have to assemble parts.
+You did most of this job with the `Verify` implementation, now you have to assemble the parts.

 ```go
 import (